Downton Abbey Season 1 Episode 1

 In the meantime, a Duke arrives to court Mary because of the new circumstances.
 When he finds out Mary won’t inherit the estate, he withdraws his attentions, revealing himself as a fickle fortune hunter.
 As it turns out, the Duke is more of a man’s man anyway.
 Turns out he had a brief affair with Thomas the footman.
 During the Duke’s visit to Downton Abbey, Tom tries to blackmail the Duke into giving him a job, but the Duke stole the evidence of their dalliances.
 Under the auspice of exploring the house with Mary, the Duke steals old love letters from Thomas’s room so he can destroy evidence of their affair.

 Turns out the Duke is more of a man's man.

 Manly enigma John Bates arrives to work as Lord Grantham’s valet.
 He’s got a cane and the other staff are worried Bates won’t be up to the job.
 Anna is shyly smitten and hopes Mr. Bates is up for her!
-Master manipulator maid O’Brian and the scheming Thomas set to work on getting rid of Bates.
-O’Brian and her nasty sideburns waste no time planting a bug in Lady Cora’s ear saying Bates cannot do his job.
+Master manipulator maid O’Brien and the scheming Thomas set to work on getting rid of Bates.
+O’Brien and her nasty sideburns waste no time planting a bug in Lady Cora’s ear saying Bates cannot do his job.
 Bates assures the Lord his dodgy leg is only a spot of bother.
-Connivers Tom and O’Brian succeed in convincing everyone he’s not up to the job, including Lord Grantham.
+Connivers Tom and O’Brien succeed in convincing everyone he’s not up to the job, including Lord Grantham.
 After Bates is fired, Anna takes him some dinner and catches him crying.
 Bates gets in the car to leave but Lord Grantham has a change of heart.
 Bates stays.